EpsilonSolutions/netscaler-command-reference/docs/router/router-bgp/router-bgp.md

 <b>staticRedistribute</b>
 The state of router in redistribution of static routes.

+<b>staticRouteMap</b>
+The route map to apply while redistributing static routes.

 <b>kernelRedistribute</b>
 The state of router in redistribution of kernel routes.

+<b>kernelRouteMap</b>
+The route map to apply while redistributing kernel routes.

 <b>conRedistribute</b>
 The state of router in redistribution of connected routes.

+<b>connectedRouteMap</b>
+The route map to apply while redistributing connected routes.

 <b>neighbor</b>
 Add a BGP neighbor.

+<b>remoteAS</b>
+The AS of the neighbor.
+Minimum value: 0

+<b>neighborRouteMap</b>
+The route map to apply to the neighbor.

 <b>network</b>
 The neighbor to be advertised.

+<b>netmask</b>
+The netmask of the neighbor to be advertised.